 - (a) Payments.
-The Authority shall fail to pay when due any amounts owed by the Authority to the 2024 D-2 Liquidity Facility Provider pursuant to the Initial 2024 D-2 Liquidity Facility or the Fee Letter (including, but not limited to, any failure to make any timely payment of principal of Bank Bonds which amounts have become immediately due and payable as a result of the occurrence of an Event of Default and the resulting acceleration of Bank Bonds pursuant to the Initial 2024E-2 Liquidity Facility. - (b) Representations.
-Any representation or warranty made by or on behalf of the Authority in the Initial 2024E-2 Liquidity Facility or in any other Related Document or in any certificate or statement delivered under the Initial 2024E-2 Liquidity Facility or thereunder shall prove to have been incorrect or untrue in any material respect when made or deemed to have been made. - (c) Covenants.
-The Authority shall fail to perform certain affirmative covenants in the Initial 2024E-2 Liquidity Facility or the Authority shall fail to comply with the negative covenants in the Initial 2024E-2 Liquidity Facility. - (d) Other Covenants.
-The Authority shall fail to perform or observe any term, covenant or agreement (other than ones described in any other paragraph of this section) contained in the Initial 2024E-2 Liquidity Facility or in any other Related Document on its part to be performed or observed which failure continues for thirty (30) days or more. - Default.
-Default by the Authority in the payment of any amount due in respect of any Debt owed to the 2024E-2 Liquidity Facility Provider or default by the Authority in the payment of any amount due in respect of any other Debt in an aggregate amount in excess of five million Dollars (\$5,000,000), as and when the same shall become due, or default under any mortgage, agreement or other instrument under or pursuant to which such Debt is incurred or issued, and continuance of such default beyond the period of grace, if any, allowed with respect thereto, or the occurrence of any default, event of default or similar event by the Authority under any such mortgage, agreement or other instrument which results in such Debt becoming, or being capable of becoming, immediately due and payable (or, with respect to any Derivative Agreement, which default, event of default or similar event results in such Derivative Agreement being terminated early or being capable of being terminated early). - (f) Invalidity.
-Any provision of the Act, Initial 2024E-2 Liquidity Facility, the 2024 Series E-2 Bonds or any other Related Document shall cease to be valid and binding, or the Authority shall contest any such provision, or the Authority or any agent or trustee on behalf of the Authority shall deny that it has any further liability under any provision of the Act, Initial 2024E-2 Liquidity Facility, the 2024 Series E-2 Bonds or any other Related Document.
+The Authority shall fail to pay (i) when due certain amounts owed by the Authority to the 2025D-2 Liquidity Facility Provider pursuant to the Initial 2025D-2 Liquidity Facility or any other General Obligations (as defined in the Master Indenture) of the Authority (other than as specified under the caption "Events of Default Permitting Immediate Suspension or Termination" below); or (ii) within five (5) Business Days after the same shall become due any amount owed to the 2025D-2 Liquidity Facility Provider pursuant to certain other provisions of the Initial 2025D-2 Liquidity Facility (other than as specified under the caption "Events of Default Permitting Immediate Suspension or Termination" below) or the Fee Letter. - (b) Representations.
+Any representation or warranty made by or on behalf of the Authority in the Initial 2025D-2 Liquidity Facility or in any other Related Document or in any certificate or statement delivered thereunder shall prove to have been incorrect or untrue in any material respect when made or deemed to have been made. - (c) Covenants.
+The Authority shall fail to observe or perform certain covenants in the Initial 2025D-2 Liquidity Facility. - (d) Other Covenants.
+The Authority shall fail to perform or observe any term, covenant or agreement (other than ones described in any other paragraph under this caption) contained in the Initial 2025D-2 Liquidity Facility or any other Related Document on its part to be performed or observed which failure continues for 30 days or more. - (e) Other Documents.
+Any event of default under any of the other Related Documents shall occur. - (f) Downgrade.
+The rating assigned to the 2025 Series D-2 Bonds or to any other Material Debt (without regard to third party credit enhancement) by Moody's or S&P shall be withdrawn or suspended or fall below "A2" by Moody's or "A" by S&P. - (g) Cross Acceleration.
+Any act or omission by the Authority shall occur under any mortgage, agreement or other instrument under or pursuant to which any Material Debt is incurred or issued which results in such Material Debt becoming, or being capable of becoming, immediately due and payable. - (h) Cross Default.
+The Authority shall default under any mortgage, agreement or other instrument under or pursuant to which any Material Debt is incurred or issued, and such default shall continue beyond the period of grace, if any, allowed with respect thereto. - (i) Invalidity or Contest of Validity.
+Other than as described under the below caption "Events of Default Permitting Immediate Suspension or Termination," (i) the Initial 2025D-2 Liquidity Facility, any other Related Document or any provision thereof shall at any time for any reason cease to be valid and binding on the Authority or shall be declared in a final, non-appealable judgment by any court of competent jurisdiction to be null and void, invalid or unenforceable or (ii) the Authority, the State or any other Governmental Authority with appropriate jurisdiction shall contest the validity or enforceability of the Authority's obligations under the Initial 2025D-2 Liquidity Facility or under the other Related Documents or deny that the Authority has any further liability or obligation under the Initial 2025D-2 Liquidity Facility or under the other Related Documents.